voicehacks/Recipe/Detailed-Setup-Instructions/voice-user-interface/README.md

 8. Click on the "Code Editor" item under **Dashboard** on the top left side of the skill builder.

-9. In the textfield provided, replace any existing code with the code provided in the [Interaction Model](speechAssets/InteractionModel.json), then click "Apply Changes".
+9. In the textfield provided, replace any existing code with the code provided in the [Interaction Model](../../speechAssets/InteractionModel.json), then click "Apply Changes".

 10. Add some more sample utterances for your newly generated intents.
-These are the things a user would say to make this intent happen.
+These are the things a user would say to make a specific intent happen.
 Here are a few examples:

     * I want to cook
     * Help me cook